Eddy265/SQL_PROJECTS/Data_Wrangling/README.md

     - Converting data types to ensure consistency and accuracy.
     - Cleaning and standardizing columns like `Date_joined`, `Valuation`, and `Total_Raised`.

-3. **Normalization**: After data cleaning, the data is normalized by creating separate tables for related information and establishing primary and foreign keys.
+3. **Normalization**: After data cleaning, the data is normalized by creating separate tables including `Company`, `Valuation`, `Investor`, and `Industry`and establishing primary and foreign key relationships to ensure data integrity and support meaningful queries.
 This step reduces redundancy and improves data integrity, leading to a structured relational database.

-4. **Analysis and Reporting**: With the cleaned and structured data, you can perform various analyses and generate reports to gain insights into unicorn companies' characteristics, valuation trends, and investor relationships.
+4. **Analysis and Reporting**: With the cleaned and structured data, you can perform various analyses and generate reports to gain insights into unicorn companies' characteristics, valuation trends, investor relationships, and industry distributions.

 ## Acknowledgments